 A day of skiing at the Snowy Mountains

-Canberra is located in Australia’s high country, and it is actually close enough to New South Wales’ ski resorts that you can hit the snow for the day in the winter.
-Head off early and in two and half hours you can reach Perisher or Thredbo for a day of skiing and playing in the snow.
-The Snowy Mountains are well worth visiting at any time of the year though, and Kosciusko National Park is a great spot to do some hiking or mountain biking, while the towns of Jindabyne and Cooma are nice places to stop in and explore.
+Canberra is located in Australia’s high country, and it is close enough to New South Wales’ ski resorts that you can hit the snow for the day in the winter.
+Head off early, and in two and a half hours you can reach Perisher or Thredbo for a day of skiing and play in the snow.
+The Snowy Mountains are well worth visiting at any time of the year though, and Kosciusko National Park is a great spot to do some hiking or mountain biking.
+At the same time, the towns of Jindabyne and Cooma are beautiful places near Canberra to stop in and explore.

 You can reach Braidwood in just over an hour’s drive east of Canberra.
-This charming heritage listed town is full of history.
+This charming heritage-listed town is full of history.
 Walk the streets lined with old historic buildings and visit the Braidwood Museum.
-There are some excellent cafes and places to eat such as TorPeas or The Albion, along with boutique shops and antique stores to explore.
-Don’t miss the excellent bakery, Dojo Bread.
+There are some excellent cafes and places to eat, such as TorPeas or The Albion, along with boutique shops and antique stores to explore.
+Don’t miss the superb bakery, Dojo Bread.
 Admire the old theatre across the street and enjoy one of their fantastic pies.

 Drive to the Lanyon Homestead

-To get a taste of farm life in the 1800’s, visit Lanyon Homestead, half an hour’s drive south of Canberra.
+To get a taste of farm life in the 1800s, visit Lanyon Homestead, half an hour’s drive south of Canberra.
 This historic homestead is full of history, dating back to 1835.
-The stunning main home of the homestead was built in 1859 and you can enjoy a tour of the home to learn about its history and admire its charming old world features.
+The stunning main home of the property was built in 1859, and you can enjoy a tour of the house to learn about its history and admire its charming old-world features.
 Enjoy tea and scones at the café, sitting inside the historic building or at one of the outside tables on the lawn.

 Take a dip at the Cotter Reserve

-The Murrumbidgee River is the place where Canberrans go on the weekend to swim and escape the city during summer.
-There are several good spots to take a dip but one of the most popular is Cotter Reserve, located on the tributary, the Cotter River.
-This scenic spot is just half an hour’s drive west of Canberra but you will feel a world away from the city.
+The Murrumbidgee River is where Canberrans go on the weekend to swim and escape the city during summer.
+There are several right spots to take a dip, but one of the most popular is Cotter Reserve, located on the tributary, the Cotter River.
+This scenic spot is just half an hour’s drive west of Canberra, but you will feel a world away from the city.
 Enjoy a picnic on the river with forest and tranquillity all around.
-Take a refreshing dip at one of the swimming holes on the river, visit Cotter Dam or take the kids to the fun filled playground at Cotter Avenue.
+Take a refreshing dip at one of the swimming holes on the river, visit Cotter Dam or take the kids to the fun-filled playground at Cotter Avenue.

 Drive to the ocean and visit Batemans Bay

 Canberra might be an inland city, but it is actually not that far from the east coast, so you can still enjoy a beach day trip from the city.
-Batemans Bay is the top spot that Canberrans go to when they want to visit the ocean, located just a two hour drive down Kings Highway.
-This charming seaside town has plenty to offer, with some good cafes for lunch, Crumb and Espresso Yourself.
-When you’ve recharged with some great food there are a ton of water activities to enjoy.
-For many, the day is best spent on one of the fantastic beaches located just outside of town.
+Batemans Bay is the top spot that Canberrans go to when they want to visit the ocean, located just a two-hour drive down Kings Highway.
+This charming seaside town has plenty to offer, with some excellent cafes for lunch, Crumb and Espresso Yourself.
+When you’ve recharged with some great food, there are a ton of water activities to enjoy.
+For many, it is best to spend the day on one of the fantastic beaches located just outside of town.